 To leverage the full power of CaseFleet, you'll want to perform your review and analysis of relevant documents from within our Document Reviewer, creating facts as you go along.
-To use the Document Reviewer, upload a document to your case (we accept over 40 file types), then click the "Launch Reviewer" button once the document has been processed.

-The first and fastest way to create a fact is to use the highlighting feature to copy the exact text of the document.
+The first and fastest way to create a fact is to use the highlighting feature to automatically copy the exact text of the document.
 Simply drag your mouse over the text to highlight it.
-The text from the document will appear in the fact form box as seen on the left side of the screen in the .gif above.
+The text from the document will appear in the fact form box as seen on the left side of the screen in the .gif below.
 The text you highlighted is your fact.

 The second way to create a fact within the Document Reviewer is to paraphrase the text you highlight.
-To do this, uncheck the "copy source text to fact memo" box located at the bottom of the fact form.
+To do this, uncheck the "copy source text to fact memo" box located at the bottom of the fact form in the sidebar.
 Now when you highlight text, it no longer automatically appears in the fact form box.
 This way, you can use your own words to create a fact based on what you highlighted.
 Note that the original source text is still captured in the "Source Text" box at the bottom of the fact form and can be printed when you run reports (see image below).

 Document Reviewer Tips